mwumigue/CodePath_SITE_Application_Pre-work/README.md

 [YOUR ANSWER HERE]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 If I had more time to work on this project, I would spend them on refining the game by making the code I wrote more efficient.
 Also, I would spend time adding more features given that this game, in my opinion, still lacking some basic elements.
 Some of the features I have been thinking on adding to this game if I had more time are:
+* Adding a timer for the player to guess
+* Giving the user multiple attempts to guess a pattern
+* Creating multiple levels where the time for the player to guess is shorter, the pattern is longer and plays faster, and the number of buttons increases with the level
+* Adding a multiplayer mode

 ## Interview Recording URL Link